sjain93/web-crawler-go/README.md

 ## Usage

 In this pattern, services encapsulate the business logic of your application, while repositories provide data access methods.
-You can use the services in your application's handlers or controllers to perform business operations.
+The service hides the implemnentation details of each crawl instance.
+Each call to the service method `CrawlSite` spans a new crawl object instancem, with everything that it needs to concurrently crawl the provided URL.

 Here's an example of how to use a service: